Engine maker Cummins to repair, replace 600,000 Ram trucks in $2B emissions cheating scandal

 “To the extent that vehicle manufacturers are trying to evade our emission standards that are our biggest tool for protecting us from these public health impacts and climate change, these kinds of fines for evasion are hopefully a very important deterrent,” she added.
 “There are profound justice and equity issues around air pollution produced by transport emissions.”

-Diesel exhaust is extremely harmful to human health and a potent carcinogen.
+Diesel exhaust is harmful to human health; it’s a carcinogen.
 Long-term exposure to ozone-creating nitrogen oxides can cause health issues like respiratory infections, lung disease, and asthma.

 Officials said Wednesday it was not lost on them that the Cummins settlement follows several other notable emissions cheating cases involving the auto industry in recent years.